2025 Business Plan

 Offer members support and accessible, affordable training to strengthen their professional skills and organizational operations.

-2. Mentorship: Assign mentors to new executives to help engage them in MCCE activities.
+- Mentorship: Assign mentors to new executives to help engage them in MCCE activities during their first year in the industry.
 Explore the opportunity to establish a mentor program with all executives in Minnesota.

 3) Industry Development

-Develop opportunities to feature the Chamber industry as a relevant community stakeholder and profession through education, programs and engagement of professional staff, volunteers and the general public.
+Develop opportunities to feature the Chamber industry as a relevant community stakeholder and profession through education, programs, and engagement of professional staff, volunteers, and general public.

 4) Marketing and Communications

-1. Website: Continually refresh and maintain content on the MCCE website to ensure it, and provides easy-to-access resources and promotes the benefits of membership.
+- Website: Continually refresh and maintain content on the MCCE website to ensure it provides easy-to-access resources and promotes the benefits of membership.

-2. Implement Video and Podcasts: Implement the use of video and podcasts to market MCCE to current and potential members, and consider short video clips as a way to market conferences and events.
+- Implement Video and Podcasts: Implement the use of video and podcasts to market MCCE to current and potential members; and consider short video clips as a way to market conferences and events.

-3. Social Media: Continue to strengthen the use of social media channels to inform MCCE members and others of the value of the association and industry.
+- Social Media: Continue to strengthen use of social media channels to inform MCCE members and others of the value of the association and industry.
 Identify other cohorts that could utilize platforms for communication purposes.